codepress/admin-columns-hooks/README.md

 # Hooks and Filters for Admin Columns
 Examples and usage for available Admin Columns hooks and filters

+> The hooks and filters are only supported up to version 7.
+Version 7 is maintained in a separate branch (master).

 * Website: https://admincolumns.com
 * Documentation: https://docs.admincolumns.com
 * List of Hooks and Filters: https://docs.admincolumns.com/article/15-hooks-and-filters